Focus

 Adding Triggers to Your Content

-Add triggers: to muscle frontmatter to control what activates on focus:
+Add triggers:, keywords:, or topic: to muscle frontmatter to control what activates on focus — all three are merged into one activation list:

 ---